onboarding ux

 On the tooltips.
 The in-product tooltips along the listing flow I built in WalkMe.
 They imitate the hand-holding clients used to get from a CSP — so they don't get stuck or frustrated when they suddenly realise something's missing.

 On permits specifically.
-In the old onboarding there was nothing digital that told a client permits even mattered.
-A client would create a listing, hit the Trakheesi field, ask the CSP "what is that?", get a PDF back, and try to figure it out — with the CSP chasing.
-So we did two things: surface permits on the Getting Started dashboard from the very first login, where clients can learn what they need and how to get it; and inside listing creation, highlight the Trakheesi field directly with exactly what to do and where.
+The old onboarding never told a client permits mattered.
+They'd build a listing, hit the Trakheesi field, ask the CSP "what's that?", get a PDF, work it out.
+So: surface permits on the dashboard from first login, and highlight the Trakheesi field inside listing creation — what to do, and where.

 On listing quality.
-To publish and get leads, a client fills a long form — property details, amenities, location.
-We worked with the PM to pull real benchmark data showing what a complete listing gets versus an incomplete one, in visibility and leads, so the effort connects to an outcome the client can see.
+Publishing means a long form — details, amenities, location.
+With the PM we pulled benchmark data on what a complete listing gets versus an incomplete one, in visibility and leads — so effort connects to a visible outcome.

 Few takeaways